M7edshin/udacity-android-popular-movies-app/README.md

   * user rating (called vote_average in the api)
   * release date

-## Why this Project

-To become an Android developer, you must know how to bring particular mobile experiences to life.
-Specifically, you need to know how to build clean and compelling user interfaces (UIs), fetch data from network services, and optimize the experience for various mobile devices.
-You will hone these fundamental skills in this project.

-By building this app, you will demonstrate your understanding of the foundational elements of programming for Android.
-Your app will communicate with the Internet and provide a responsive and delightful user experience.

 ## What Will I Learn After Stage 1?

 * You will fetch data from the Internet with theMovieDB API.
 * You will use adapters and custom list layouts to populate list views.
 * You will incorporate libraries to simplify the amount of code you need to write